arkivanov/MVIKotlin/README.md

   * Plug-and-play UI for Android
   * Plug-and-play UI for iOS (copy-paste from the sample app)
   * Export/import events for JVM and Android
-  * IDEA and Android Studio plugin for Android
+  * IDEA and Android Studio [plugin](https://plugins.jetbrains.com/plugin/14241-mvikotlin-time-travel) for Android apps
+  * MacOS [client application](mvikotlin-timetravel-client/app-macos) for iOS and macOS apps

 ## Documentation